Re-posted from The Santa Fe Reporter, July 12, 2017, by Julia Goldberg

 So, at the galactic tribunal, where you’re asked, ‘What has your species contributed to the universe?’ you could stand up and say, unequivocally, ‘This was an amazing accomplishment and I could tell anyone on this planet or any other one that I thought this was something that was worthwhile.’”

 Questions such as these, which require considering humanity and life on Earth from an interplanetary perspective, drive SFI’s new InterPlanetary Project.
 It launches July 18 with a panel discussion between scientists, writers, artists, and thinkers whose work all revolves in various ways around humanity’s future—in space and otherwise.

 InterPlanetary builds on the type of complex, interwoven, boundary-pushing research SFI is known for locally and internationally.

 Santa Fe Institute’s main partner in the endeavor, Creative Santa Fe, sees InterPlanetary as another joint project aimed at thinking through problems with both local and global significance.

 “Our mission is to help people think creatively and outside conventional barriers,” says Executive Director Cyndi Conn, “and to look at difficult complex issues using a visionary approach that combines arts, technology, innovation.”

-The project also comes at a time during which interest and money for space science is harkening a new golden age for galactic exploration.
+The project also comes at a time during which interest and money for space science are harkening a new golden age for galactic exploration.
 Among other developments, NASA ushered in a new class of astronauts from a record number of applicants, scientist Stephen Hawking proclaimed humans only have 100 years left on Earth, and SpaceX technologist Elon Musk published detailed plans for resettlement on Mars.

 It’s a fitting context, in other words, for InterPlanetary’s first panel, for which the starting question is: “What will it take to become an interplanetary civilization?”